joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

   - -tf, --train_set_fraction: The fraction of the training set.
 For example, if set to 0.7, 70% of the samples will be used as training set and 30% will be used as test set.
 By default, 0.7.
   - -n_reg, --num_regression: Number of regression trials to calculate a mean of R squares.
 By default, 10.
   - -f, --fold: Number of folds for cross-validation.
-  - -l, --logistic:  Make a logistic model with L1 penalty (Lasso model).
-By default, False.
   - -n, --n_permute: The number of permutations used to calculate the p-value.
 By default, 1,000.
   - --predict_only: If set, only predict the risk score and skip the permutation process.
 By default, False.
   - -p, --num_proc: Number of worker processes that will be used for the permutation process.
 By default, 1.